 Day 2 took us through rural farmlands where there’s an abundance of sheep, cows and horses, many of whom wear large bells that filter a sense of calm across the Spanish landscape.

 Yesterday whilst walking through a thickly forested area we could hear the calming bell somewhere nearby.
 As we rounded a corner, a horse appeared.
 It was grazing about 3 metres from the path.
 We were not concerned or afraid.
-But within a few minutes another 5 joined the bell wearing leader.
+But within a few minutes another 5 joined their bell wearing leader.
 Again we were not too concerned and continued past them and on our way.

 So alongside the snoring, aching bodies and blisters, the laughter has been in abundance.
-There’s also the wonderful camaraderie.
-So many interesting people with interesting stories to tell.

-The Camino stirs many emotions and despite the physical hardship Im grateful to be having this incredible experience.
+The Camino stirs many emotions and despite the physical hardship I’m grateful to be having this incredible experience.